Learning intuitive physics and one-shot imitation using state-action-prediction self-organizing maps: Method and Results

 Many distance-based action planning schemes can be imagined, here we use simple $\tau$ step greedy forward search for action planning: On the basis of the true present state $\V{u}_0$, find the action sequence of length $\tau$, the execution of which minimizes the distance between the predicted state resulting from that action sequence and the target state.

-\section{\ch{Method and} Results}
+\section{Method and Results}

-The system was implemented using PyTorch's tensor library, \texttt{https://pytorch.org/}.
-For the experiments shown, a $16 \times 16$ SOM was trained and analyzed \ch{as specified below}.
-SapSom was tested on the Open AI gym cartpole environment (for a screenshot of the rendered cartpole see Fig \ref{fig:principle}b, inset), \texttt{https://gym.openai.com/envs/CartPole-v0/}. \ch{The SapSom source code has been opensourced under \texttt{https://github.com/martinstetter/sapsom}}.
+The system was implemented in Python, Version 3.7.6 64 bit, using PyTorch's tensor library version 1.4.0, \texttt{https://pytorch.org/}.
+All experiments have been carried out on a desktop PC equipped with an Intel(R) Xeon(R) E-2186G CPU (6 cores, 3.80GHz) and an NVIDIA Quadro P1000 graphics board.
+SapSom was tested on the Open AI gym cartpole environment (for a screenshot of the rendered cartpole see Fig \ref{fig:principle}b, inset), \texttt{https://gym.openai.com/envs/CartPole-v0/}.
+Hence, no external data sets were used, the only data were the variables returned by the gym environment in response to the agent's actions.
+The SapSom source code has been opensourced under \texttt{https://github.com/martinstetter/sapsom}.

+For the experiments shown, a $16 \times 16$ SOM was trained and analyzed as specified below.
 The environment accepts two actions, push the cart to the left ($a_1$) or to the right ($a_2$) with a fixed force, and emits four sensory signals, namely the cart location $x$, the pole's angle with the vertical $\theta$ and their temporal changes i.e. $\V{u} = (x, \dot x, \theta, \dot \theta)$.
 The system was originally designed as a testbed for reinforcement learning systems with the goal to keep the pole vertical by balancing, therefore the enviroment also returns a reward for each step and triggers a "done" signal, as soon as the pole hits $\pm 15$ degrees, the cart hits the screen border, or 200 steps of balancing are successfully executed.
 Throughout this work, the reward signal was ignored, because SapSom operates in a completely unsupervised way.
 A sequence of steps between cartpole initialization and trigger of the done signal is referred to as an episode.